rockthejvm/rockthejvm-site/src/content/articles/getting-started-with-scala-sbt.md

 Some good practice principles:

-- a single `build.sbt` file with all submodule information inside.
+- A single `build.sbt` file with all submodule information inside.
-- common settings at the top (e.g. Scala version, org name)
+- Common settings at the top (e.g. Scala version, org name)
 - `ThisBuild` to ensure the settings are applied to the entire project including submodules
-- variables for common library used across multiple sub-modules, applied as module `libraryDependencies`
+- Variables for common library used across multiple sub-modules, applied as module `libraryDependencies`
-- same for common settings, applied as `settings`
+- Same for common settings, applied as `settings`

 Below is a sample multi-module build.sbt: